syncfusion-content/winui-docs/winui/Masked-TextBox/Culture.md

 {% endhighlight %}
 {% endtabs %}

-Now the ‘$’ will be localized to ‘€’; ‘.’ will be localized to ‘,’ and ‘,’ will be localized to ‘ ‘(single white space).
+Based on the France Culture, the ‘$’ will be localized to ‘€’; ‘.’ will be localized to ‘,’ and ‘,’ will be localized to ‘ ‘(single white space).

 ![WinUI MaskedTextBox culture](MaskedTextBox_Images/winui_masked_textbox_culture.gif)